 Deployment and Post Deployment Support

-With the completion of the development and testing stage, you reach the last stage of the fitness app development process.
+With the completion of the development and testing stage, you reach the last stage of the app development process.
 This is the end game where you finally launch your app to the users, promote it and regularly update it.

 - Step 12 – Let your development team publish the app to the app store(s).

 - Step 13 – Receive the source code of your application from the software provider